stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 ## Summary

-In this chapter we rendered a terrain grid using tesselation shaders, and implemented push constants and specialisation constants.
+In this chapter we rendered a terrain grid using tesselation shaders which implemented the following:

+* A model builder for the terrain grid.

+* The tesselation pipeline stage.

+* Push constants.

+* Derived pipelines.

+* A persistent pipeline cache.

+* Support for specialisation constants.